wujastyk/Saktumiva2/README.md

 * **NE** = New Edition
 * A = Printed edition by Y. T. Ācārya, 1938 ("the vulgate edition")

-The following edition files are presented using Saktumiva 2.0, written by Charles Li.
+The following edition files are presented using Saktumiva 2.0, written by [Dr Charles Li](https://orcid.org/0000-0001-8247-9374).
 Documentation for Saktumiva 2.0 is available at [Github](https://chchch.github.io/saktumiva/docs/).

 ## Sūtrasthānam (also called Ślokasthānam)